Top of the page

-If your child is nearsighted, he or she can see things that are up close.
+A child who is nearsighted can see things that are up close.
 But your child has trouble seeing things in the distance.
 Faraway objects look blurry and out of focus.
-It may be hard for your child to see images or words on a blackboard, movie screen, or TV.
+It may be hard for your child to see images or words on a street sign, movie screen, or TV.

 Children who are nearsighted may squint or frown or hold books or other objects very close to the face.
 They may sit at the front of the classroom or very close to the TV or movie screen.
 They may not be interested in sports or other things that need good distance vision.